Records and Championships

 Bridge Haven started recognizing a Women's and Senior and Junior Club Champion in 2015.
 Don “Scuffy” Goins would win the Senior Division of the Club Championship that year which followed up his overall Club Championship win in 2014.
 Don still holds the distinction of being the only player to win the Club Championship and the Senior Club Championship.
 Scuffy would go on to win his second Senior Club Championship in 2024.

-Sam Persinger has been a member of the club since the mid-90s and won his first Senior Club Championship in 2016.
-He would go on to win three more amassing a record 4 titles.
+Sam Persinger has been a member of Bridge Haven since the mid-90s and won his first Senior Club Championship in 2016.
+He would go on to win three more, amassing a record 4 titles.
 Bruce Williams won back-to-back titles in 2021 & 2022 before Bill Paul McKnight claimed the 2023 title.

 Valerie Holt won the 2015 Women's Club Championship and would claim her second title in 2017.
 The most decorated female Club Champion in club history however, is Vickie Pralley.
 Vickie has won 6 titles in all, including a record five straight from 2018 – 2022.

-Following in his aunt’s footsteps, Anderson Lilly has won back-to-back-to-back Junior Division titles starting in 2022.
-Can he make it four in a row in 2025?
+Following in his aunt's footsteps, Anderson Lilly won back-to-back-to-back Junior Division titles starting in 2022.

 Club Championship History